lovindata/interview-nba5years/README.md

 - Docstings to do for the Python codes
 - Use `seed` when training the model for the reproductibily
 - ...?
-If you, reader have anything else in mind I am happy to hear it ! 🤓
+If you reader have anything else in mind, I am happy to hear it ! 🤓

 # References